sandeep89/doc-proxy/README.md

 Eg. To create documentation for endpoint /abc running on server https://www.xyz.test.com, send the request as `http://localhost:3000/proxy?url=https://www.xyz.test.com/abc`.

-This request would either create a file document.yml in <b>doc-proxy</b> folder or it will append the outgoing query/body and any attached headers along with incoming response from server
+This request would either create a file document.apib in <b>doc-proxy</b> folder or it will append the outgoing query/body and any attached headers along with incoming response from server

-Below is a sample output in document.yml file
+Below is a sample output in document.apib file

 ```
 # POST /abc